 You have to regularly eat from your food preps and replace what you’re eating.
 This ensures that your 6 months worth of food isn’t expired when you need it.
 In addition, you’ll want to consider all the cooking and baking essentials!

+We've already experienced the repercussions of a pandemic causing chaos in the country.
+Are you prepared to bunker down if another deadly virus outbreak occurs, leaving store shelves empty?
 While everyone else is out scrambling to find the last roll of toilet paper in the county, you’ll be watching it go down from your couch.

 Something else you should consider for your long term food storage is seeds!
 Seeds supplement your long-term food storage by giving you the opportunity to grow fresh food.